Mewing: Learn Proper Tongue Posture

 Important Clarification

 Mewing is not a miracle cure or a guaranteed reconstructive method.
-It is a posture and breathing technique.
+It is a posture and breathing technique rooted in orthotropic principles.
 Consistency is key, and results vary based on age and genetics.

 Step 1